How to set up and process automatic prepayments and accruals

 3. Click Save, then OK.

 You've now created the prepayment.
-This is processed the next time you run the month end routine and select the prepayment check box.
-Read more >
+The software will process this when you next run your month end routine by selecting the prepayment check box.

 Automatic prepayment postings

-EXAMPLE: A prepayment of £/€600.00 is made once every three months in advance for rent, and the cost is to be accounted for over the three month period.
-The rent invoice or payment is processed as usual as a purchase invoice or a bank payment to the rent nominal code.
-Once the prepayment has been created, the following transactions are posted during the month end routine.
+EXAMPLE: Prepay £/€600.00 for rent every three months and account for the cost over that period.
+Process the rent invoice or payment as usual as a purchase invoice or a bank payment to the rent nominal code.
+After creating the prepayment, the following transactions post during the month end routine.

 Transaction N/C Nominal Name Debit Credit